Create the Perfect Interior Design Mood Board in 8 Easy Steps

 Interior design is a visual industry.
 A mood board is an invaluable tool to convey the look and feel of your design in a way that sometimes words cannot.
 But not everyone is a visual thinker or can follow your train of thought with imagery alone.

 If you’re planning to share your interior design mood board with anyone (for example with a client or your peers or co-workers) it’s important to include some written notes about your thought process.
-Describe what your design vision of the space is, the style, how you plan to incorporate certain elements to achieve this look and feel.
-This will help for everyone to stay on the same page and keep everything in context.
+Describe what your design vision of the space is, the style, and how you plan to incorporate certain elements to achieve this look and feel.
+This will help everyone to stay on the same page and keep everything in context.

 8. Ask for Feedback on Your Interior Design Mood Board